hammadshaikhha/Data-Science-and-Machine-Learning-from-Scratch/README.md

 # Data Science in Python from Scratch

 # Introduction
-This repository was initially created to submit machine learning assignments for Siraj Raval machine learning course on youtube.
+This repository was initially created to submit machine learning assignments for Siraj Raval's online machine learning course.
 The purpose of the course was to learn how to implement the most common machine learning algorithms from scratch (without using machine learning libraries such as tensorflow, PyTorch, scikit-learn, etc).

 Although that course has ended now, I am continuing to learn data science and machine learning from other sources such as Coursera, online blogs, and attending machine learning lectures at University of Toronto.
 Sticking to the theme of implementing machine learning algortihms from scratch, I will continue to post detailed notebooks in python here as I learn more.